josegr1998/Front/README.md

 //TODO: Do not display the hashstag for hrefs and do not keep it in browser history - Done
 //TODO: Make v2 version of components
 //TODO: Handle 404s - Done
-//TODO: Make description rich text
+//TODO: Make description rich text - Done
 //TODO: Cleanup queries
+//TODO: Add metadata
+//TODO: Add summary field for cards

 # Front